Sean-Dickey-thycotic-com/ssi-docs/uipath/config/config-steps-ss.md

 ## Create an Application Account

-1. Navigate to Secret Server and login with the Administrator account.
+1. Navigate to Secret Server and login.

    ![Log in](images/config8.png)
 1. Click __Admin | Users__.